nkint/obj-doctor/readme.md

 # Obj Doctor

-A simple Node.js tool for cleaning and repearing 3D mesh files (OBJ format) by removing degenerate faces, merging close vertices, and consolidating coplanar faces.
+A simple Node.js tool for cleaning and repairing 3D mesh files (OBJ format) by removing degenerate faces, merging close vertices, and consolidating coplanar faces.

 This tool is intended for use as a toy project and is not equipped to handle some important real-world cases.
 These include UV, vertex normals, watertight meshes or non-manifold edges.